 MY LATEST RESEARCH

 The ancestors' tale.
-During a stay at the Ancient DNA facility at the Centre for Ecological and Evolutionary Synthesis of the University of Oslo, I succesfully extracted fish DNA from several thousand years old cichlid fish bones.
+During a stay at the Ancient DNA facility at the Centre for Ecological and Evolutionary Synthesis of the University of Oslo, I successfully extracted fish DNA from several thousand years old cichlid fish bones.
 I am going to use this approach to study the adaptation to changing environments through time in these fishes.

 Rocks and bugs in California.
 From April to June 2015, I collected Timema stick insects together with Patrik Nosil's group from Sheffield, UK.
 Fortunately, Timema and their host plants seem to like boulders, too.
 From the samples we hope to learn just how cryptic these insects are on their host plants, and if that changes with the number of host plant species a given population of insects uses.